ljbkusters/lxrbs/README.md

 is a somewhat minimalist environment.
 It can be run immediately after a fresh Ubuntu Xenial (16.04) install

-# LXRBS...
-That sounds familiar!
+## LXRBS...
+That sounds strangely familiar!
 Know Luke (the unaboomer) Smith maybe?
-The name is lifted from his LARBS scripts, only I made a version for Xenial (or later) Ubuntu and the scripts are all my own.
-I got sick something breaking and having to reinstall all software (note this only happened twice in 2.5 years) so I obviously had to spend hours upon hours automating the process.
+The name is lifted from his LARBS scripts, which I thought was funny because my name is almost the same as his.
+Only I made a version for Xenial(+) Ubuntu and the scripts are all my own.
+I got sick of something breaking and having to reinstall all software (note this only happened twice in 2.5 years) so I obviously had to spend hours upon hours automating the process.

-If you're more of an arch kind of fella yourself, and consider yourself of the lazy type, I recommend you checkout LARBS instead:
+If you're more of an arch kind of fella yourself, and consider yourself of the lazy type, I recommend you checkout LARBS instead: https://larbs.xyz/
-[there should be a link here at some point]

-# Why even make LXRBS for Noobuntu?
+## Why even make LXRBS for Noobuntu?
 Why not LARBS-2-Electric-Boogaloo?
 Personal preferences and convenience at this point in time for my hardware/software setup.
 Also, Ubuntu is only Noobuntu if you're using unity/gnome and install software graphically.
 (Right???)

-# Yeah but why Xenial though?!
+## Yeah but why Xenial though?!
 Again personal preferences and convenience for my hardware/software setup.
 Also, I like tinkering with shell scripts, leave me alone.

-# List of Packages and Software that will be installed
+## List of Packages and Software that will be installed
 **Note:**
 Since many Xenial repo's are horribly outdated, some packages will be compiled from source.
 Others have to be compiled from source.